paigeadelethompson/algorist/README.md

 their account than can be obtained by the former.

 ## Design
-The bot is compartmentalized into 3 separate services:
+The bot is compartmentalized into 4 separate services:
 - The discord client
 - Request processor (Torn API requests, encryption/decryption operations)
+- The Sandbox (Python executive for running user scripts)
-- The Sandbox (Python executive, local database storage & retrieval)
+- The content database (local storage of Torn assets)

 In the process of setting API keys, the bot service sends the API key to the sandbox service for storage.
 When storing the key, the sandbox service